artica/website/_posts/projects/2012-07-23-artica-rock-in-rio-and-superbocksuperrock.markdown

 <a title="IMG_2585 by guibot, on Flickr" href="http://www.flickr.com/photos/guibot/7630749084/"><img class="postimage" alt="IMG_2585" src="/assets/images/2012-07-23-artica-rock-in-rio-and-superbocksuperrock-2.jpg"/></a>

-We also added a led strip, it was ment to give instant feedback to the user, when a hand was detected it changed color to green, on click it gives red and on idle went blue.
+We also added a led strip, it was meant to give instant feedback to the user, when a hand was detected it changed color to green, on click it gives red and on idle went blue.

 <a href="http://www.flickr.com/photos/guibot/7630726660/" title="IMG_2602 by guibot, on Flickr"><img class="postimage" alt="IMG_2602" src="/assets/images/2012-07-23-artica-rock-in-rio-and-superbocksuperrock-3.jpg"/></a>